 The sun is an incredible life-giver.
 However, it’s likewise the enemy of skin.
-An excessive amount of to the sun’s UV rays can and does harms the underlying structure of the skin.
+An excessive amount of the sun’s UV rays can and harms the skin’s underlying structure.
 The result is saggy skin everywhere the eyes that guide to a sunken aspect.

 d.
 Break-Off Smoking

-Smoking robs the skin of oxygen, primarily suffocating it, and originate it to sag and grasp on a greyish pallor.
-The outcome is what’s known as “smoker’s face,” and one of the qualities of smoker’s face is droopy hollow eyes.
+Smoking robs the skin of oxygen, primarily suffocating it, and originates it to sag and grasp a greyish pallor.
+The outcome is known as “smoker’s face,” and one of the qualities of a smoker’s face is droopy hollow eyes.